dorindorsman/Store-Managment-System/README.md

 Receives the various product data into Map objects, with only the product ID always used as the key. the system will support the following options as the user chooses:

--Saves the products in Map in ascending order (Alpha Homes) according to the ID.
+- Saves the products in Map in ascending order (Alpha Homes) according to the ID.

--Saves the products in Map descending order (Alpha Homes) according to the ID.
+- Saves the products in Map descending order (Alpha Homes) according to the ID.

--Saves the products in Map in the order of the products were enter.
+- Saves the products in Map in the order of the products were enter.

 Any option once selected is valid until the program is finished.